US stocks gain ground ahead of latest interest rate hike - KESQ

 AP Business Writer

-Stocks rose in morning trading on Wall Street Wednesday ahead of a widely expected interest rate increase by the Federal Reserve.
+Stocks rose in afternoon trading on Wall Street Wednesday ahead of a widely expected interest rate increase by the Federal Reserve.

 The broader market has been lurching between gains and losses throughout the week as investors wait for the latest update on interest rates from the Federal Reserve.
 They will be watching closely later in the day as Fed Chair Jerome Powell discusses the central bank’s views on the economy and the Fed’s efforts to control the worst inflation in 40 years.

-Treasury yields, which have been trading at multiyear highs, remained relatively stable.
-The yield on the 2-year Treasury, which tends to follow expectations for Fed action, rose to 3.98% from 3.97% late Tuesday.
-The yield on the 10-year Treasury, which influences mortgage rates, fell to 3.54% from 3.56% from late Tuesday.
+The yield on the 2-year Treasury, which tends to follow expectations for Fed action, rose to 4.01% from 3.97% late Tuesday.
+It is trading at its highest level since 2007.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.57% from 3.56% from late Tuesday.

 The Fed has been raising rates aggressively to try and tame high prices on everything from food to clothing.
 It is expected to raise its key short-term rate by three-quarters of a point for the third time.
 That would lift its benchmark rate, which affects many consumer and business loans, to a range of 3% to 3.25%, the highest level in 14 years, and up from zero at the start of the year.